WingCH/Keysnap-Extractor/memory-bank/productContext.md

 ## User experience goals
 - Simple and intuitive workflow, no technical background required
-- Modern and clear GUI, with clear status feedback
+- Modern and clear GUI (PyQt5), with clear status feedback
 - Instant error prompts and troubleshooting suggestions for common issues
 - Complete documentation and FAQ friendly to beginners
 - Supports macOS packaging, with future extensibility to Windows/Linux